isabella232/primetime.en/help/release-notes/tvsdk-24-browser.md

    <td>VOD + Live</td>
    <td>Late Binding Audio</td>
    <td> </td>
-   <td valign="top" width="112"><p>• Ad insertion is not supported with HLS Live LBA streams.</p> <p>• 17273: HLS VOD LBA streams switch to default rendition in case of failover and cannot be switched back to last selected.</p> <p>• 20251: HLS Live LBA stream may stall on seeking.</p> <p>• 20497: Player remains in buffering state if HLS LBA unmuxed streams have missing audio or video frames close to end of stream.</p> </td>
+   <td><p>• Ad insertion is not supported with HLS Live LBA streams.</p> <p>• 17273: HLS VOD LBA streams switch to default rendition in case of failover and cannot be switched back to last selected.</p> <p>• 20251: HLS Live LBA stream may stall on seeking.</p> <p>• 20497: Player remains in buffering state if HLS LBA unmuxed streams have missing audio or video frames close to end of stream.</p> </td>
    <td> </td>
    <td> </td>
   </tr>